magento/merchdocs/src/catalog/navigation-layered-price.md

 group: marketing
 ---

 Price navigation can be used to distribute products by price range in layered navigation.
 You can also split each range in intervals.
-There are ways to calculate price navigation:
+There are a few ways to calculate price navigation:

 - Automatic (Equalize Price Ranges)
 - Automatic (Equalize Product Counts)